Tankdoz/PUREstack/README.md

 LOKIIP=192.168.1.22      # IP adress of your LOKI server EOF
 ```
-these variables are used in the compose.yanl, so PUREstack will not deploy without them.
+these variables are used in the compose.yaml, so PUREstack will not deploy without them.
 Edit the .env file to reflect the settings in your environment.
 ```
 sudo nano .env
 ```